 fis a projection with example syntax

-returns a list of features deemed statistically significant as deemed by the user defined procedure within parameter
+returns a list of features deemed statistically significant according to the userdefined procedure within parameter

 q)tgt:value exec avg col2+.001*col2 by date from tab / combination of col avgs q)/ BHY procedure with a FDR level of 0.05 q)show sigBH:.ml.fresh.significantfeatures[value cfeats;tgt;.ml.fresh.benjhoch 0.05] `col2_mean`col2_sumval`col2_fftcoeff_maxcoeff_10_coeff_0_real`col2_fftcoeff_m.. q)/ Extract the top 20 best features q)show sigK:.ml.fresh.significantfeatures[value cfeats;tgt;.ml.fresh.ksigfeat 20] `mean_col2`sumval_col2`absenergy_col2`c3_1_col2`c3_2_col2`med_col2`quantile_0.. q)/ Extract the top 5th percentile of created features q)show sigP:.ml.fresh.significantfeatures[value cfeats;tgt;.ml.fresh.percentile 0.05] `col2_absenergy`col2_mean`col2_med`col2_skewness`col2_sumval`col2_c3_lag_1`co.. q)/ Check the count of each method to show differences in outputs q)count each (sigBH;sigK;sigP) 30 20 22

-.ml.fresh.significantfeatures has been changed to accommodate an increased number of feature selection methods.
+.ml.fresh.significantfeatures has changed to accommodate an increased number of feature-selection methods.